AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 **Tether Lance.** Once per Long Rest, you can make a Ranged Unarmed Strike with the claw, with a Short Range of 15 feet and a Long Range of 30 feet.
 On hit the target takes damage as normal can also be pulled up to 15 feet towards you.

 **Parasitic Personality.** The Kyōsei Claw has a personality of its own, though of little intelligence.
 However, it has demands that need to be satiated, and it seems to have an influence over the personality of its host.
-If the claw has not received the taste of flesh, either by being fed by hand or by dealing necrotic damage to a humanoid creature, it may become uncooperative.
+If the claw has not received the taste of flesh, either by being fed by hand or by dealing damage to a creature, it may become uncooperative.

+:

 #### Prayer Beads to the Myōjin